Ishaq Khan Khakwani: Politics

 Khakwani started his politics with Mir Murtaza Bhutto's Pakistan Peoples Party (SB) in 1994 and later joined Pakistan Muslim League in 2002.
 He was amongst the more than 30 electables & heavyweights with Jehangir Tareen that joined Pakistan Tehreek e Insaf after its successful 30 October rally in Lahore.
 He was later appointed a central leader and SVP.

 General Election 2018

-Ishaq Khan Khakwani contested general elections 2018 on PTI ticket from NA163 Vehari.
+Ishaq Khan Khakwani contested the 2018 Pakistani general election on PTI ticket from NA163 Vehari.
 Mr. Khakwani lost the election to PMLN candidate Syed Sajid Mehdi by a margin of 13,452 votes.

 Family and personal life

 Ishaq Khan belongs to Khakwani family.
 They have been settled in Multan for quite a while and the Khogyani Tribes' branch in Pakistan is known as the Khakwani family, and they are the major landowners in at least three of the four provinces and a minor presence in the fourth.
 He is married with three sons.
 Khakwani started playing polo in 1975 and actively played nationally and internationally till 2002.
 He is serving as the Federation International Polo (FIP) Ambassador.
 He has also managed sports organisations in Pakistan in Honorary positions, i.e., Pakistan Hockey, Pakistan Polo, and Pakistan Athletics.